-This is going to be a long list so I have split it into two.
+This is going to be a long list so I have split it into several parts.
 Its based on suggestions that have been made to me via this blog, facebook or in person.
 I have also found a few more on pinterest that I felt I had to add.
 These women are all feminist icons in my book as they were breaking accepted ideas of female behaviour and attempting to achieve financial independence.
 Something that all artists, male of female, dream of achieving today!

 The 19th century

 These notable female artists pretty much all all came from wealthy families.
 They may have gone against convention by carrying on artist careers all their lives but they started from a position of economic and social advantage.

 Mary Cassatts was an American painter who was born in Pennsylvania, but lived much of her adult life in France, where she worked closely with her friend Edgar Degas and later exhibited among the Impressionists.
 She never married but painted exquisite portraits of mothers and children.

 Berthe Morisot, came from a wealthy French family and studied drawing and painting as part of her education with her sister.
 She was so good that she exhibited in 1864 in the Salon de Paris but in 1874, she joined the “rejected” Impressionists in the first of their own exhibitions.
 She married Eugene, the brother of her friend and impressionist painter colleague Édouard Manet.
 Interestingly, she carried on painting after her marriage and birth of her daughter, exhibiting under her maiden name.

 Eva Gonzales was also French, born in Paris.
 She was the pupil of Edouard Manet.
 Like Morisot she continued painting after her marriage but died in childbirth in 1883.